First Time Here? Read This. . .

 In the fall of 2017, Gibraltar Rock filed a final land development plan.
 As of January 2018, their plan has not been viewed by the Board of Supervisors.

 In 2014, the Penna.
 Environmental Hearing Board ruled that their mining permit had been invalid since 2009, and ordered the company to apply for renewal of the mining permit, including the NPDES permit.
 The Township, Ban-the-Quarry, State Rep. Marcy Toepel, and Senator Bob Mensch, met at the DEP office in August 2017.
-As of January 2018, no decision has been announced.
+The mining permit was renewed by the DEP in July 2018.